nickyiliwang0000/h/css/advanced-layouts.md

 </style>
 ```

-So instead of working with unknown percentages, why don't we work with percentages for widths and pixels for margins, something more tangible.
+So instead of working with unclear percentage margins, why don't we work with percentages for widths, and something more tangible for margins - pixels.

 ```html
 <div class="wrapper">